 The review of the Modern Apprenticeship framework has taken place following the review of the National Occupational Standards.
-Industry has fed back that within the Arboriculture SVQ, there is a need for chainsaw units to become mandatory, as it is essential for the industry that these skills are gained on entering the industry.
-However within the General Woodland and Forestry Treework SVQ, the industry has requested that flexibility within the structure is not lost, hence there continues to be a small number of mandatory units but a wider choice of optional units.
-These changes should continue to result in an increase in the rate of both starters and completers, both of whom are considered in the objectives set out below.
+The industry has requested that the SVQs remain flexible and continue to include only a small number of mandatory units but a wider choice of optional units.
+This flexibility should result in an increase in the rate of both starters and completers, both of whom are considered in the objectives set out below.

-- 1. To increase the skills of the trees and timber industry in Scotland by: - Establishing 25-30 starts on the Level 2 and 3 Trees and Timber Modern Apprenticeships.
+- 1. To increase the skills of the trees and timber industry in Scotland by: - Increasing the overall (both private and public funded) number of Level 3 starts by 75% over the next three years